Schedule a Free Consultation

 Medical Insurance and Dental Trauma Procedures

-However, billing these treatments to medical insurance involve many rules and caveats.
-According to Christine Taxin, “the founder and president of Links2Success,” dentists “must first check to make sure the injury isn’t covered by auto, homeowners, or some other type of liability insurance.
-If an injury is covered by liability insurance, [dentists] must bill that insurance before [they] bill medical insurance” (Taxin 2016).
-Furthermore, medical insurance companies usually provide coverage for teeth that were healthy and undamaged before the accident (“Medical Filing Tips for Dental Accident Claims” 2013).
-Dentists, including those referred by other dentists, should provide the whole treatment plan in order to get prior authorization from the medical insurance company (“Medical Filing Tips for Dental Accident Claims” 2013).
-Dentists may even need to provide “a primary care physician’s referral for trauma” before a patient could receive medical coverage (“Medical Filing Tips for Dental Accident Claims” 2013).
-Dentists also need to indicate the date of the accident in the claim because some medical insurance companies may only provide coverage within a set timeframe (“Medical Filing Tips for Dental Accident Claims” 2013).
-For instance, depending on their medical insurance policy, patient can receive benefits for dental trauma procedures “for the first 24 hours after an accident” (“Medical Filing Tips for Dental Accident Claims” 2013).
-Along with that, dental practices need to check for “a deductible and/or dollar limit for dental trauma on the medical policy.
-Some medical policies set dollar limits on the amount of dental trauma benefits available per year or per tooth” (“Medical Filing Tips for Dental Accident Claims” 2013).
-Dentists should provide much information about the accident and recommended procedures in order to get a better coverage estimate for their patients (“Medical Filing Tips for Dental Accident Claims” 2013).
+Dentists, including those referred by other dentists, should provide the whole treatment plan to get prior authorization from the medical insurance company.
+They may even need to provide a referral before a patient can receive medical coverage.
+They also need to indicate the date of the accident in the claim because some medical insurance companies may only provide coverage within a set timeframe.
+For instance, depending on their medical insurance policy, patients may only receive benefits for dental trauma procedures for the first 24 hours after an accident.
+In addition, dental practices need to check for a deductible or dollar maximum for dental trauma on the medical policy.
+Dentists should provide much information about the accident and recommended procedures to get a better coverage estimate for their patients.

 1 Comments